 Quick Start Guide

 Below we exemplify and briefly explain the very basics behind defining and solving an infinite-dimensional optimization problem in InfiniteOpt.
 Please refer to the Guide on our subsequent pages for more complete information.
-The Basic Usage sections on the each guide page are good places to start from.
+The Basic Usage sections on each guide page are good places to start from.
 Also, the syntax of InfiniteOpt is inspired by JuMP thus we recommend new users that haven't used JuMP, first consult their tutorials starting here.

 Preliminaries